Dr. Joost R. van der Vorst

 Heilijgers F, Gloviczki P, O'Sullivan G, Chavent B, Avgerinos ED, Harth K, Black SA, Erben YM, Rotmans JI, Richards T, Chaer RA, Villalba L, Jayaraj A, Malgor RD, Tripathi RK, Dua A, Murphy E, Rinckenbach S, Vedantham S, Hamming JF and van der Vorst JR

-Nutcracker syndrome describes the symptomatic compression of the left renal vein between the aorta and superior mesenteric artery.
-Whereas asymptomatic compression is a common radiological finding, patients with nutcracker syndrome can report a range of symptoms.
+Nutcracker syndrome (NCS) describes the symptomatic compression of the left renal vein between the aorta and superior mesenteric artery.
+Whereas asymptomatic compression is a common radiological finding, patients with NCS can report a range of symptoms.
 There are no specific diagnostic criteria and interventions include a range of open surgical and endovascular procedures.
-Therefore, we wished to develop an international consensus document covering aspects of diagnosis, management, and follow-up for patients with nutcracker syndrome.
+Therefore, we wished to develop an international consensus document covering aspects of diagnosis, management, and follow-up for patients with NCS.